|Rules (Article 24 Chapters 10-17-55-57-58)|

-Donald Kirkegaard was appointed to the Board of Education December 2006.
+Donald Kirkegaard was appointed to the Board of Education in December 2006.
 Kirkegaard has worked in K-12 education for 30 plus years and is currently superintendent of the Meade School District.
 He is a member of the School Administrators of South Dakota.
 Kirkegaard has been involved with the North Central Association at the local, state and national level.
 He received his B.S.
 Degree from South Dakota State University (SDSU), Brookings, and his M.S.
 Degree from Northern State University, Aberdeen.
 He continued his education at the University of South Dakota (USD), Vermillion, where he received an Educational Specialist Degree.
 His term expires Dec.
 31, 2018.

-Patricia Simmons - Vice President
+Deb Shephard - Vice President

 Sioux Falls, SD